rohanshrma25/Data-Analysis-using-Postgres/README.md

 * Date functions
 * Joins and relationships
 * Window functions
-* Pivot operations
 * Ranking functions
-* Each query is tailored to perform specific analyses or calculations based on the hotel management database schema.

 ## Usage
 Each SQL query is documented and can be directly executed against a compatible relational database management system (RDBMS).
 Simply copy and paste the query into your preferred SQL editor or environment.